kayxleem/books-api/README.md

 # Getting Started

 # Requirements
-  - PHP Server - EC2 Ubuntu Instance
+  - PHP 8.1 and above
   - MySQL
-  - All variables are declared under ``
+  - Composer

 Clone the Repository on target machine: